rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ### Props

-In order to allow our `results` component access to the `repos` in the mina Vue Object, we need to pass "props" to the component.
+In order to allow our `results` component access to the `repos` in the main **Vue** `Object`, we need to pass `props` to the component.

-`props` is short for "properties", and is used to pass data to components, similar to function arguments.
+`props` is short for "properties", and is used to pass data to components, similar to the way we pass arguments to functions.

 We pass a `prop` to a component using `v-bind`, similar to when we need to dynamically update an attribute.
-We start be giving our `results` element an attribute with the name we want to represent it, and pass in the `repos` in our data `Object` as the argument.
+We start be giving our `results` component an attribute with the name we want to represent it, and pass in the `repos` in our data `Object` as the argument.
 We can also use the short-form, as follows:

 ```html
 ...